-The investment objective for the Portfolio is to seek long-term capital appreciation.
+The investment objective for the Portfolio is total return.
 The Portfolio's investment objective may only be changed with the approval of the Portfolio's shareholders.

 Information on the recent strategies and holdings of the Portfolio can be found in the current annual/semi-annual report (see back cover).